oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 weight: 1
 ---

 Each operator deployment manages a number of Kubernetes namespaces.
-For information about setting domain namespaces, see [Operator Helm configuration values]({{< relref "/userguide/managing-operators/using-the-operator/using-helm#operator-helm-configuration-values" >}}).
+For more information, see [Operator Helm configuration values]({{< relref "/userguide/managing-operators/using-the-operator/using-helm#operator-helm-configuration-values" >}}).
 A number of Kubernetes resources must be present in a namespace before any WebLogic domain custom resources can be successfully deployed into it.
 Those Kubernetes resources are created either as part of the installation